makspll/bevy_mod_scripting/docs/src/ScriptingReference/reflect-reference.md

 # ReflectReference

-ReflectReferences are simply references to date living either:
+ReflectReferences are simply references to data living either in:
-- In a component
+- A component
-- In a resource
+- A resource
-- In the allocator
+- The allocator

 Reflect references contain a standard interface which operates over the reflection layer exposed by `Bevy` and also provides a way to call various dynamic functions registered on the underlying pointed to data.